braze-inc/braze-docs/_docs/_partners/canvas_steps/google_audience_sync.md

 If you are using our [updated navigation]({{site.baseurl}}/navigation), you can find **Technology Partners** under **Partner Integrations**.
 {% endalert %}

 Once you have successfully connected your Google Ads account, you will be taken back to your Google Ads partner page.
-You'll then be prompted to select which ad accounts you would like to be accessed within the Braze App Group.
+You'll then be prompted to select which ad accounts you would like to be accessed within the Braze workspace.

 ![]({% image_buster /assets/img/google_sync/googlesync.gif %}){: style="max-width:85%;"}